tn5993/minio-boshrelease/README.md

 bosh deploy
 ```

-With the settings in the example manifest, you should be able to
-access the minio server at `http://10.244.0.2:9001`, with the mc
+With the default settings (in [example manifest](https://github.com/minio/minio-boshrelease/blob/master/manifests/manifest-fs.yml)), you should be able to access the minio server at `http://10.244.0.2:9001`.

-tool:
+Test with the [mc](https://github.com/minio/mc) tool:

 ``` shell
 ###### Using settings in the example manifest ######
 mc config host add boshminio http://10.244.0.2:9001 minio minio123
 # Test it out: